replit/clui/README.md

 ### `@replit/clui-session`

-`@replit/clui-session` implementes the logic for rendering a list of react children.
+`@replit/clui-session` implements the logic for rendering a list of react children.
 For building a CLI-style interfaces this can be useful for adding and removing lines when the prompt is submitted.

 ```jsx
 import React from 'react'